ang-uio/Textmine/index.md

 Quick look at DH-Lab Tools and [Voyant Tools](https://voyant-tools.org/) - option to revert to these during the course.

+More and more archives have their own tools to text mine their collections, with or without subscription.
+Some familiarity with programming is often necessary, typically in Python.

 Learning a programming language is like learning any new language.
 It requires copying, repeating, using a dictionary, practicing, learning enough of the "grammar" of the language to detect typos and mistakes.

 - Learn how to look things up ([textbooks](https://www.nltk.org/book/), [online resources](https://github.com/sgsinclair/alta/blob/2eb10ab6787d032e317ce883fb0bc3427406333d/ipynb/Useful%20Resources.ipynb), [published tutorials](https://programminghistorian.org/en/lessons/?topic=python), [forums](https://stackoverflow.com/)).